 – a position typically occupied by senior members.
 In 1515 he became Dean of the Guild.
 After 1519, there is no documentary evidence of his activities until 1528, after his death. ”

-… but if you let all air to, you end up with the same one.
+… but if we let all the air go, we end up with the same one paragraph.

 As I said, the name of the master didn’t ring a bell for me in the museum.
-But his worls were nice, I’d like to show here a few details:
+But his works were really nice, and I’d like to show here a few more details:

 with no less impressive headgear.

-In this way I found that I actually had one of the works by Jan de Beer in my ‘Mirror Treasure Box‘, and indeed, with a mirror in it:
+Through this lady and her headgear I figured that I actually had one of the works by Jan de Beer in my ‘Mirror Treasure Box‘ already, and indeed with a mirror in it:

 Like all other art works (including a triptych which I began with), this painting is only attributed to Jan de Beer (and as with all these presumed works, it is always appended “and a workshop.”)
 Also, as in the case of almost all other works of the master, the date of creation is indicated approximately, between 1515-1520 years (the site of the Thyssen-Bornemisza Museum says 1520).

-Content-wise, the painting depicts quite a rare scene, the so-called The Birth of the Virgin.
-Mary is those young girl whose back is warmed near the fireplace.
+Content-wise, the painting depicts quite a scene known as The Birth of the Virgin.
+Mary is the young girl whose back is warmed near the fireplace.
 Her mother (and thus the grandmother of Christ), St. Anne is laying on a bed.
 It’s interesting that we see only women in this scene: I guess it was a common practice of those times to expel all the males during the delivery).

-Like many of the old Flemish interior paintings, this one also has plenty of small and interesting objects; the meaning of some of those we can guess, while other remain quite puzzling.
+Like many of the old Flemish interior paintings, this one also has plenty of small and interesting objects; the meaning of some of them we can guess, while other remain quite puzzling.